 Cross-tenant management experiences

-Azure delegated resource management can also be used within an enterprise which has multiple Azure AD tenants of its own to simplify cross-tenant administration.
+Azure Lighthouse can also be used within an enterprise which has multiple Azure AD tenants of its own to simplify cross-tenant administration.

 Typically, in order to manage Azure resources for a customer, service providers would have to sign in to the Azure portal using an account associated with that customer's tenant, requiring an administrator in the customer's tenant to create and manage user accounts for the service provider.

-With Azure delegated resource management, the onboarding process specifies users within the service provider's tenant who will be able to access and manage subscriptions, resource groups, and resources in the customer's tenant.
+With Azure Lighthouse, the onboarding process specifies users within the service provider's tenant who will be able to work on delegated subscriptions and resource groups in the customer's tenant.
 These users can then sign in to the Azure portal using their own credentials.
 Within the Azure portal, they can manage resources belonging to all customers to which they have access.
 This can be done by visiting the My customers page in the Azure portal, or by working directly within the context of that customer's subscription, either in the Azure portal or via APIs.

-Azure delegated resource management allows greater flexibility to manage resources for multiple customers without having to sign in to different accounts in different tenants.
+Azure Lighthouse allows greater flexibility to manage resources for multiple customers without having to sign in to different accounts in different tenants.
 For example, a service provider may have two customers with different responsibilities and access levels.
-Using Azure delegated resource management, authorized users can sign in to the service provider's tenant to access these resources.
+Using Azure Lighthouse, authorized users can sign in to the service provider's tenant to access these resources.

 APIs and management tool support